Etheldred Benett: Recognition

+She met William Smith, the "father" of English geology, and presented him with a Tisbury coral sample.
+He mentioned her in his letters to others, such as when he wrote about "ladies in Wiltshire" who had "distinguished themselves in their collections".
 Her work was recognised and appreciated by notable individuals of the time.
-Mantell described her as "A lady of great talent and indefatigable research," whilst the Sowerbys note her "labours in the pursuit of geological information have been as useful as they have been incessant".
+Gideon Mantell described her as "A lady of great talent and indefatigable research," whilst the Sowerbys note her "labours in the pursuit of geological information have been as useful as they have been incessant".

-Benett was chosen as the emblem for the conference ‘The role of women in the history of Geology’ held in November 2005 at the Geological Society of London.
+Benett was chosen as the emblem for the conference "The role of women in the history of Geology" held in 2005 at the Geological Society of London.

-A memorial board commemorating her achievements as England's 'The First Lady Geologist', is located in the churchyard of All Saints Parish Church, Norton Bavant.
+A memorial board commemorating her achievements as 'The First Lady Geologist', is in the churchyard of All Saints' Parish Church, Norton Bavant.